Skip to main content

 • “The soundtrack usually doesn't stand out, but does a good job of conveying tone.”

-Players find the grinding aspect of the game to be quite tedious, especially towards the end, where the need to combine numerous stars can lead to frustration if even one star is incorrect.
-While the game allows for some multitasking with evolving stars, the slow regeneration rate of beginner stars can make the experience feel overly grindy and repetitive.
-Overall, the grinding element is seen as the game's primary drawback.
+Players find the grinding aspect of the game to be tedious, especially towards the end when specific star combinations are required, leading to frustration if mistakes are made.
+While the game allows for multitasking with evolving stars, the slow regeneration rate of beginner stars can make progress feel painfully slow and repetitive.

 • “Moreover, it’s definitely very tedious towards the end, when you have to combine many stars just to get a specific cluster and, if one star is wrong, everything just stops working.”